 “The [policy] [certificate] provides vision benefits only.
 Review your [policy] [certificate] carefully.”

-(4) Each policy of individual accident and sickness insurance and group supplemental health insurance shall include a renewal, continuation or nonrenewal provision.
+(4) Each policy of individual supplementary or short-term health insurance subject to this regulation, as provided in Section 3A of this regulation, shall include a renewal, continuation or nonrenewal provision.
 The language or specification of the provision shall be consistent with the type of contract to be issued.
 The provision shall be appropriately captioned, shall appear on the first page of the policy, and shall clearly state the duration, where limited, of renewability and the duration of the term of coverage for which the policy is issued and for which it may be renewed.

 (5) Except for riders or endorsements by which the insurer effectuates a request made in writing by the policyholder or exercises a specifically reserved right under the policy, all riders or endorsements added to a policy after date of issue or at reinstatement or renewal that reduce or eliminate benefits or coverage in the policy shall require signed acceptance by the policyholder.
 After date of policy issue, any rider or endorsement that increases benefits or coverage with a concomitant increase in premium during the policy term must be agreed to in writing signed by the policyholder, except if the increased benefits or coverage is required by law.
 The signature requirements in this paragraph apply to group supplemental health insurance certificates only where the certificateholder also pays the insurance premium.